NN-AE-VQE: Neural network parameter prediction on autoencoded variational quantum eigensolvers: Conclusion

 \section{Conclusion}

-This work presents a novel approach to using a quantum auto-encoder to reduce the resources required for the VQE ansatz.
-Additionally, we provide a structured approach to preparing training data of the ansatz parameters for effective learning by a classical neural network.
-We demonstrate the accuracy of the proof-of-concept model, by testing the model on the $H_2$ molecule as a minimal working example.
-In the obtained results, we demonstrate an error rate well below chemical accuracy.
-With the proposed structure, we introduce a novel approach to constructing quantum variational circuits and introduce the exploitation of their unique advantages.
+This work presents a novel approach to use a quantum auto-encoder to reduce the resources required for the VQE ansatz.
+Additionally, we provide a structured approach to prepare training data of the ansatz parameters for effective learning by a classical neural network.
+Through these advances, we present progression toward a quantum utility for high-accuracy MD simulations despite current hardware constraints.
+We demonstrate the validity of the proof-of-concept model, by testing the model on the \ce{H_2} molecule as a minimal working example.
+Furthermore, we extend our model to a \ce{LiH} model, reducing quantum circuit length by $98.3 \%$ without loss of accuracy and identify fundamental QML challenges.
+For both systems, we demonstrate an error rate well below chemical accuracy.
+With the proposed structure, we introduce a novel approach to construct quantum variational circuits and introduce the exploitation of their unique advantages.
 Our methodology integrates VQE calculations more efficiently with molecular dynamics (MD) simulations, paving the way for significant improvements compared to existing VQE implementations.
-By implementing QML in VQE, we demonstrate a more efficient trade-off of quantum resource requirements and accuracy.
+By combining VQE with machine learning, we demonstrate a more efficient trade-off of quantum resource requirements and accuracy.
 Reducing quantum resources will allow for larger molecular systems to be simulated while retaining chemical accuracy.
-Simulating both large samples and high accuracy is critical, especially for the high-impact areas of battery materials and HEA.
-Through these advances, we present progression toward a quantum advantage for high-accuracy MD simulations despite current hardware constraints.
+This is critical for high-throughput screening of novel materials such as battery and high-entropy materials.
+We provide the code to run all experiments on Github: \url{https://github.com/koenmesman/NN-AE-VQE}.
+Moreover, we identify a critical knowledge gap on how to structure PQC for unstructured data.
+We suggest a path to overcome this challenge, and we believe that advancing towards more structured approaches to ansatz generation will be crucial for the further development of quantum machine learning.
+By reducing quantum resource requirements through compression and structured parameter learning, this work lays the foundation for scaling hybrid quantum algorithms to larger and more complex systems.
+In doing so, it moves a step closer to integrating quantum simulations into practical materials discovery and molecular dynamics workflows.